Facebook Page Admins Can Now Unmerge Places and Pages

-Facebook gave page admins around the global an early Christmas present, helping them reverse the “mistake” of merging their Facebook Place with their Page.
+Facebook gave page admins around the global an early Christmas present in 2010, helping them reverse the “mistake” of merging their Facebook Place with their Page.
 That’s right—you can now unmerge.

-In other words, take the ability to set a landing tab away from most businesses, and they’re not going to be happy.
+If you take the ability to set a landing tab away, most businesses are not going to be happy.
 Especially if they don’t realize that’s going to happen.
 Which is exactly what happened when people merged their Facebook Place and Page.

 The real kicker was, there was no way to unmerge them.
-Once you’d merged these two pages, you were stuck—until now.
+Once you’d merged the two entities, you were stuck—until now.

 InsideFacebook.com is one blog among many that is reporting a new feature to Unmerge:

 Oneupweb’s social media marketing experts, and quite possibly social admins everywhere, were thanking Facebook for this great Christmas surprise!